 While not convertible (it cannot rear face), the Wayb Pico is another option for kids who are at least 22 lbs and 30 inches tall (although the manufacturer recommends kids are at least 2+ years old).
 While we haven’t personally tested this option, here’s a great Wayb Pico review from a Child Passenger Safety Technician as well as a few traveling moms.

-Sometimes we have a child who is isn’t quite old/big enough for a booster seat, but for whom we don’t want to take a full convertible travel car seat.
-Or sometimes the child is technically old enough for a travel booster seat but is still a bit small.
+Sometimes we have a child who is isn’t quite old/big enough for a booster seat, but we’d rather not travel with a full convertible travel car seat.
+Or sometimes the child is technically old enough for a travel booster seat but is still a bit on the small side.

-In those cases, we really like using this booster vest.
+In those cases, we really like using the RideSafer booster vest.
+(Use code PASSPORT for $10 off!)
 Most travel booster seats (and regular booster seats) are safety tested down to 4 years and 40 pounds.
-This restraint, however, is tested down to 3 years and 30 pounds.
+This restraint, however, is tested down to 2 years and 22 pounds!

 This vest has been a great option, especially for our flyweight kiddos.
-It takes up slightly more room than the below two options, but it’s still quite compact and lightweight and is a fantastic in-between lightweight travel booster seat option.
-(Excellent review of the vest here.)
+It takes up slightly more room than the below two options, but it’s still really compact and lightweight and is a fantastic in-between lightweight travel booster seat option.
+It’s also really perfect for kids who have moved beyond a 5-point harness but still aren’t quite mature enough to sit properly (especially for an extended time) with just a booster.
+(Excellent review of the vest here, and booster is also available for purchase on Amazon, though if you can purchase directly, I recommend it.
+It’s a small family business with lovely and super helpful owners who are both CPSTs themselves, so reach out with any questions!)

 Booster Seats for Travel (Age 4 years – 10 years)

 You’re probably starting to see a theme that we prefer to pack as light as possible (find our FAMILY PACKING LIST HERE).
-We like to take whatever is most lightweight and convenient, while still being safe.
+We like to take whatever is most lightweight and convenient, while still prioritizing safety.
 Booster seats for travel are no different for us.

 We typically transition away from the travel vest and to a more traditional booster seat when our kids are between 5-6 years old.
 When we transition depends on how big the child is, and how capable he/she is of sitting correctly in a booster seat.
 A booster requires the child to remain upright and to not wiggle too much, so we like to make sure they’re ready before we transition.

 Our very favorite lightweight travel booster seat only weighs a pound and is super compact.
-While some people have complained about it being difficult to install or that it causes the belt to hit in a weird position, we haven’t had any of these issues.
-Both my 8 year old and 6 year old can install and buckle it completely on their own and have had no issues with the fit and function.
-I love that it’s so narrow, compact, and lightweight!
+My kids are able to install and buckle it completely on their own and have had no issues with the fit and function.
+I love that it’s so compact and lightweight, which makes it perfect for travel!
+Here’s a great review of it.

 Other Travel Restraint Options